Parsu2706/30_days_30_NN/README.md

 ✅ Day 01 — Single Neuron
 ✅ Day 02 — ANN Using pytorch
 ✅ Day 03 — Multiclass classification (MNIST)ANN Using pytorch
+✅ Day 04 — Understanding Use of BatchNorm, Dropout
+✅ Day 03 — Compare the optimizers